Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Quasi-linear approximation and effect of rotation

-We find that $\Pi^{s,-s} = 0$ below $\Roe \simeq l_f/(2 L_z) = 0.1$, see Fig.~\ref{fig:cond_rescaled}(a) (we will explain later how this condition on $\Roe$ arises).
-In the following, we will focus on the regime $\Roe\lesssim l_f/(2L_z) $, where condensate-wave interactions do not couple waves of opposite helicity signs.
-The range $\Roe\gtrsim l_f/(2 L_z) $ will be analyzed in a forthcoming publication~\citep{gome2025rotating}.
+We find that $\Pi^{s,-s} = 0$ below $\Roe \simeq 0.1$, see Fig.~\ref{fig:cond_rescaled}(b).
+In the following, we will focus on the regime $\Roe\lesssim 0.1$, where condensate-wave interactions do not couple waves of opposite helicity signs.
+The low-rotation range $\Roe\gtrsim 0.1 $ will be analyzed in a forthcoming publication~\citep{gome2025helicity}.